blaster151/reddit-clone/PROMPTS.md

 ---

+If additional TODOs have emerged, in your view, add to the TODO.md file.

-Pull from source control.
-Commit with a descriptive message and push.
+Commit with a descriptive message, pull from remote, and push to remote.

 ---

-If additional TODOs have emerged in your view, add to the TODO.md file.
+If additional TODOs have emerged, in your view, add to the TODO.md file.

+Reassign tasks to even that balance out, while trying to maintain clusters of similar changes under the same developer to reduce the risk of merge conflicts.

 ---